PhD Degree Requirements

 For more information, please consult the GSAS registration page.

 Students who enter the PhD program having already received an MA in East Asian Languages & Cultures from EALAC may be eligible for transfer credit.
 Eligibility is determined by the Director of Graduate Studies in consultation with the student’s academic advisor.
-During the first semester in which they register, students requesting transfer credit should submit the Application for Transfer Credit form as well as any relevant materials to the Program Manager.
+During the first semester in which they register, students requesting transfer credit should submit the Application for Transfer Credit form as well as any relevant materials to the Associate Director of Academic Programs.
 It is critical that students interested in applying for transfer credit schedule an appointment to meet with the DGS and their academic advisor prior to submitting an application.
 If approved, students should be aware of the following policies related to transfer credit:

-- No amount of transfer credit (whether credits or RUs) will affect PhD students’ five-year guaranteed funding package.
-(In other words, PhD students are guaranteed five years of funding regardless of whether they are awarded transfer credit or not.)
+- No amount of transfer credit (whether credits or RUs) will affect the number of years of funding guaranteed in the offer of admission.

-- Requests for transfer credit must be made by the student and endorsed by the Director of Graduate Studies.
+- Requests for transfer credit must be made by the student and endorsed by the Director of Graduate Studies/Program Director.